+First, hiring the right person with the right temperament and the right ideology.
 This would reduce the possibility of problematic ideological implementation right from the start.

+Second, leading with examples.
+Actions speak louder than words.
 A leader who acts according to the values would bring followers together like an orchestra conductor.
 Thus, being aware of the values at all times would greatly help in making everyday decisions.

+Third, fixing errors immediately.
 Whenever an action is not based on the approved ideology, fix it on the spot.
 Don’t wait for the next performance meeting.
 This way, the team member would understand what should have been done differently.